londelec/leandcxmlman/source/sections/LogfileMain.rst

 ========

 Leandc features a raw communication traffic and decoded application level information recording to logfiles for supervision and maintenance purposes.
-Fixed name XML configuration file **lelogger.xml** contains settings to enable logfiles.
-This file must be kept in the same directory as **leandc.xml** file.
+Fixed name XML configuration file |leloggerxml|
+contains settings to enable logfiles.
+This file must be kept in the same directory as |leandcxml|
+file.
 Its path and name can't be changed.

-**lelogger.xml** configuration file consists of a root object node :xmlref:`SystemConfig` which has 3 optional child group object nodes :ref:`VersionControl<ref-VersionControl>`; :ref:`CommsCfg<ref-CommsCfg>`; :ref:`EventCfg<ref-EventCfg>`, please see the sample below.
+|leloggerxml| configuration file consists of a root object node :xmlref:`SystemConfig` which has 3 optional child group
+object nodes :ref:`VersionControl<ref-VersionControl>`; :ref:`CommsCfg<ref-CommsCfg>`; :ref:`EventCfg<ref-EventCfg>`, please see the sample below.

 .. code-block:: none